vasilis-stylianou/vasilis-stylianou.github.io/_posts/2019-09-20-ML_Kaggle_Part1.md

 # Summary: The Tuning Knobs

 ## Step 1: Data Cleaning
-A. Number of low NaN-rate features: nans_rate_cut_off (parameter) B.
-- Numerical_categorical split: min_categories (parameter)
-- Methods to fill NaNs: Vasilis or Papes
+- Set the cut-off value ```nans_rate_cut_off``` for the percent of NaNs in a column.
+- Set the min value ```min_categories``` of unique values in a columns, used for classifying a numerical-type column as categorical.

 ## Step 2: Feature Engineering
+Select manually:

-2.1 Which Datetime Feats to add: select manually
+2.1 Which Datetime Feats to add?

-2.2.1 Which Card-Address Interaction Feats to add: : select manually

-2.2.2 Which Card-Address-Datetime Interaction Feats to add:
+2.2 Which Card-Address and/or Card-Address-Datetime Interactions to add?

-- period_feats (list)
-- card_addr_feats (list)

-2.3 Which Aggregated TransAmt Feats to add: select manually
+2.3 Which Aggregated TransactionAmt Feats to add?

-2.4 Which Frequency Feats to add: select manually
+2.4 Which Frequency Feats to add?

 ## Step 3: Preprocessing and Feature Selection
 Numerical_categorical split: min_categories (parameter)